projectriff-demo/demo/trend-detector.md

 ### Watch the trends stream

-Set up service account (skip if you already have this configured)
+Set up a service account (skip if you already have this configured)

 ```
 kubectl create serviceaccount dev-utils --namespace default